 This duration represents the time taken to create a session, from the moment wfica32.exe (or a similar equivalent file) is launched to the time when the connection is established.

 VDA session startup phases

-This duration is the high-level server-side connection start-up metric that indicates the time VDA takes to perform the entire start-up operation.
+This duration is the high-level server-side connection start-up metric that encompasses the time VDA takes to perform the entire start-up operation.
 When this metric is high, it indicates that there is a VDA issue increasing session start times.
 This includes the time spent on the VDA performing the entire start-up operation.

 The time taken for the VDA to obtain the user credentials.

-This duration can be artificially inflated if a user fails to provide credentials in a timely manner, and thus, not included in the VDA Startup Duration.
+This duration may be artificially inflated if a user fails to provide credentials in a timely manner, and thus, not included in the VDA Startup Duration.
 This time is likely to be a significant only if manual login is being used and the server side credentials dialog is displayed (or if a legal notice is displayed before login commences).